 Overseas-based medical attendants are required to enter a managed isolation facility for the duration of their layover in New Zealand, unless they remain airside.
 They are also required to meet the relevant requirements during the transfer of patients to New Zealand.

-International or domestic transfers of patients with confirmed or probable COVID-19 or who meet the clinical and higher index of suspicion (HIS) criteria
+International or domestic transfers of patients with suspected or confirmed COVID-19

 Aeromedical transfer of patients